What are Modular Homes?

 The construction process is much faster with modular – by building “modules” in factory, construction can begin before the site foundation is even complete.
 Construction schedules are not subjected to on site weather, allowing for speedier work.

 Building in factory protects the structure from weather and other environmental hazards when it is the most vulnerable.
-Consistent manufacturing and quality checks are performed in factory, adhering to the Ontario Building Code, local municipal by-laws, the Canadian Standards Association (CSA).
+Consistent manufacturing and quality checks are performed in factory, adhering to the Ontario Building Code, local municipal by-laws, the Canadian Standards Association (CSA) and COTK.

 Without weather damage in earlier construction stages, modular buildings can have stronger protection and insulation, saving energy on heating.